v6hq/plantuml-server-v2/Readme.md

 # PlantUML Server v2

-A plantuml server with Spring as server backend.
+A plantuml server with ~~spring ~~ a no magic server backend.
 It contains also a slightly improved frontend with some vanilla js.

 ## Build